NYS Historic Markers FAQ

 How many markers do you fund in each round?
 Will submitting my application early increase my chances of receiving funding?

-Our historic signage grants are non-competitive, which means we do not limit the number of marker grants awarded in each grant round.
-We do ask that if you are applying for more than five (5) markers to contact Christy at 315-913-4060 or email firstname.lastname@example.org for pre-approval.
-All applications submitted by the regional deadlines are considered for funding.Categories: NYS Historic Markers
+Our historic signage grants are non-competitive, which means we do not limit the total number of marker grants awarded in each grant round.
+Applicants cannot apply for more than five (5) markers per grant round.
+All qualifying applications submitted by the regional deadlines are considered for funding.Categories: NYS Historic Markers